archethic-foundation/archethic-docs/README.md

 # Welcome <!-- {docsify-ignore-all} -->

-ARCHEthic is a next generation of Blockchain which provide a truly decentralized limitless network, using `TransactionChain` and a new consensus named ARCH (Atomic Rotating Commitment Heuristic), <br/>  to be the most secure and scalable decentralized network.
+ARCHEthic is the next generation of Blockchain which provides a truly decentralized limitless network, using `TransactionChain` and a new consensus named ARCH (Atomic Rotating Commitment Heuristic), <br/>  to be the most secure and scalable decentralized network.

 ---

-Our network is built to face most of the issues of other blockchain solutions:
+Our network is built to overcome the issues faced by other blockchain solutions:
 - Support of billions of transactions
 - Linear scalability
 - Low-energy consumption